Aerocqt/oneui-lockscreen-font-ext/README.md

 - If you are going to share this to your video platforms,you MUST add the link of GitHub to ensure the credit of Maker and Fonts designers
 - Project WILL turn private or deleted if I found such situation
 - HeheJuice reserves the right of final interpretation
+- Fonts Creators reserves the right of remove fonts freely